 - A homeowner who was told buying the lease would cost £2,000 but the bill came to £40,000

-Potential mortgage lenders are reluctant to lend on properties such as this, meaning that properties are difficult to sell and often worth considerably less than what was paid for them.
+Potential mortgage lenders are reluctant to lend on leashold properties with these types of clauses, meaning the properties can be difficult to sell and are often worth considerably less than what was paid for them.

 What Can You Do?

 1. Seek a Deed of Variation of Lease from your house builder, or more probably the investment company to which they have sold the freehold interest in your home, removing or reducing the ground rent and consent requirement clauses.